robincornett/scriptless-social-sharing/README.md

 }
 ```

+Want to use an icon not provided by the plugin?
+Load your own icons in your theme.
+As of version 3.2.0, the plugin uses SVG files directly, instead of sprite files.
+To use your own SVG files instead of the plugin's, add them to your theme, in `assets/svg`.
+The plugin will use the theme icons in preference of the plugin.

 ### What if I want to move where the buttons are output?

-Version 2.0.0 changes everything here.
-The plugin now offers options for adding sharing buttons to each and every type of content on your site.
 Buttons can be added in multiple places, or easily add support so you can add buttons anywhere you like.
 The default button locations are:

 * Before Content: at the beginning of the post/entry, within the post/entry content.
 * After Content: at the end of the post/entry, within the post/entry content.